Cable & Wire | High quality and excellent service at reasonable prices.

 Material Chemistry: G657A2 Fiber Reinforcement

-Normal fiber treat is too soft for drones.
+Standard fiber coating is too soft for drones.
 Traditional FPV drones often use enhanced coating profiles:

 G657A2 Fiber Reinforcement